G-U-N/Phased-Consistency-Model/README.md

 ```

 ### News
+- [2024.08]: TODO: Training code and new results on CIFAR and ImageNet.
 - [2024.07.27]: Release Training Scripts of PCM-LoRA with Stable Diffusion XL.
 - [2024.07.14]: FIX inference bug caused by the default parameters of DDIM.
 - [2024.06.19]: Release the training script of PCM-LoRA with Stable Diffusion 3.
 See [text_to_image_sd3](https://github.com/G-U-N/Phased-Consistency-Model/blob/master/code/text_to_image_sd3/run.sh).
 Release the weights of PCM-LORA with Stable Diffusion 3.
 See [PCM_Weights](https://huggingface.co/wangfuyun/PCM_Weights).